alisw/alibuild/docs/reference.markdown

 mkdir -p $MODULEDIR && rsync -a --delete etc/modulefiles/ $MODULEDIR
 ```

-Please keep in mind the following reccomendation when writing the modulefile:
+Please keep in mind the following recommendation when writing the modulefile:

 * Do not use runtime environment variables which are usually not set by a given
   tool.
 For example avoid exposing `<package>_ROOT`.
 This is because if we build